 The RTS451/RTS451KEY Remote Test Station facilitates test of the alarm capability of the duct smoke detector.
 These accessories provide the stimulus to initiate an alarm condition at the detector.
 The detector is self-restoring when the accessory test stimulus is removed.
-Verify that the system control panel has reset.
+Verify that the system control panel has reset; panel may need to be reset.